 You don't need high-resolution stock photos to convince your target group.
 It is important that you present yourself and your company as personally (but at the same time professionally) as possible, so that users know who they are dealing with.

 Use pictures of employees and contact persons and introduce them as well.
 This way, users have already built up a delicate emotional connection when they visit your landing page.
 And they are more inclined to buy your product or use your service.

 Recognition value: uniform displays

 When you set up a landing page, it is important that it has the same look and feel as the ad.
 If the design of your landing page differs too much from your ad, there will be a break and your users will no longer be sure that it is the same provider.
 So use the same graphics and wording as in the ad to guarantee a seamless transition and link back to the last point of contact.

 Even if your product or service is really good, you should first make your users a non-binding offer and create incentives - especially if your product or service is in the higher price segment.
 Because as before: People who visit your website do not know your product and your company.
 Allow your target group to get to know you and your offer first and communicate your call to action repeatedly and clearly on the landing page.

 Incentives can be provided, for example, by a free consultation, a freebie or a discounted offer.
 In addition, the element of scarcity is also useful for more conversions on your landing page.

-Finally, the bad news: A landing page is never finished.
-Because now it's time for optimization.
-After all, there's always a little bit of improvement to be had.
-The important thing to remember when optimizing is that you don't change too many aspects at once..
+Finally, the bad news: a landing page is never finished.
+Because now it's time for optimisation.
+After all, there is always room for improvement.
+When optimising, it is important that you do not change too many aspects at once.